08

 • ‘Starting with ‘Hi’ is not just common courtesy; it does something neurologically in your brain.
 It establishes respect and rapport.
 This is social identity theory; this is the cooperative principle.
 If you treat the other person (or tool) as a partner, you are going to initiate a more productive dialogue, which is exactly where the power of ChatGPT lies.’

 If you stick to the surface, you'll get what everyone gets.
-This is where you can stand out and differentiate from others that use the same prompts.
-You write a prompt for a 1000-word content piece on the ‘Reasons why not to use ChatGPT’, and you’ll get a listicle that will do a mediocre job.
+You write a prompt for a 1000-word content piece on the ‘Reasons why not to use ChatGPT’, and you’ll get the same mediocre content as everyone else.

 • Understanding and context of the topic.
+You know your craft and have an in-depth understanding of the topic.
 You do the strategic thinking and provide the context.
 Gen AI uses existing content for its output.
 It’s an echo of what is already there.
 Echoing and repetitive content can be boring and not bring new insights or points of view.

 • AI has nothing new: echoing.
 Be aware that ChatGPT and AI have no new insights or unconventional thinking to broaden minds and horizons.
 As Gen AI works with probability and predictability, it brings nothing new.
 Using ChatGPT for content creation is echoing what's already there.
 You specify and drill down into the prompt to surface the magic and show that you care (and know).